 On the equities market, the all share index advanced by 46.2% to end the year at 146.24.
-The CBZH stock trended in line with the
+The CBZH stock trended in line with the overall market, as reflected below

 The primary role of the Board is to bring an independent view and provide oversight on the company.
 The Board also gives direction and sets targets for management whilst ensuring that a robust governance structure is in place and is effective.
 CBZ Holdings' and its Subsidiaries' Boards operated with adequate membership and benefited from the diversity of its Directors.